HEnquist/camilladsp/README.md

   is about 2MB (or 1MB if the 32bit compile option is used).
   The queues are allocated as needed, this value only sets an upper limit.

-  The value should only be changed if the capture device provides data faster than the playback device can play it.
+  The value should only be changed if the capture device can provide data faster than the playback device can play it, like when using the Alsa "cdsp" plugin.
-  This will only be the case when piping data in via the file capture device, and will lead to very high cpu usage while the queues are being filled.
-  If this is a problem, set `queuelimit` to a low value like 1.
+  If this case, set `queuelimit` to a low value like 1.

 * `enable_rate_adjust` (optional, defaults to false)